 The leading terms are as follows, for $\tempdim := \frac{1}{2}(p+1)(p+2)$:

 Thus there is the following asymptotic behaviour of magnitude:

 \end{mainthm}

 \begin{proof}[Sketch proof.]
-The rest of the paper will flesh out the following strategy. \begin{enumerate} \item Guess the form of the weighting distribution on the ball $B_R^n$. \item Give an expression for $\int_{S_R^{2p}} e^{-\left|\vec{x}-\vec{s}\right|}\,\mathrm{d}\vec{x}$ in terms of reverse Bessel polynomials. \item Use the above two items to solve the weight equations for the ball. \item Use Cramer's Rule to express the magnitude as a ratio of determinants. \item Show that these determinants are equal to the Hankel determinants above. \item Use the theory of continued fractions to give combinatorial expressions for the Hankel determinants in terms of counting weighted Schroder paths. \item Use these combinatorial expressions to give the degrees of the polynomials, the positivity of the coefficients and the formulae for the leading and constant terms. \qedhere \end{enumerate} \end{proof} You are invited to perform the exercise of calculating the Hankel determinants in the theorem when $p=1$ and $p=2$ and verifying that the correct formulae for the magnitude are obtained.
+The rest of the paper will flesh out the following strategy. \begin{enumerate} \item Guess the form of the weighting distribution on the ball $B_R^n$. \item Give an expression for $\int_{S_R^{2p}} e^{-\left|\vec{x}-\vec{s}\right|}\,\mathrm{d}\vec{x}$ in terms of reverse Bessel polynomials. \item Use the above two items to solve the weight equations for the ball. \item Use Cramer's Rule to express the magnitude as a ratio of determinants. \item Show that these determinants are equal to the Hankel determinants above. \item Use the theory of continued fractions to give combinatorial expressions for the Hankel determinants in terms of counting weighted Schr\"oder paths. \item Use these combinatorial expressions to give the degrees of the polynomials, the positivity of the coefficients and the formulae for the leading and constant terms. \qedhere \end{enumerate} \end{proof} You are invited to perform the exercise of calculating the Hankel determinants in the theorem when $p=1$ and $p=2$ and verifying that the correct formulae for the magnitude are obtained.
 (Many of the calculations in this paper are verified in the SageMath notebook available as~\cite{Willerton:SageWorksheet}.)